google/j2objc/docs/Getting-Started.md

 is that the iOS SDK wasn't found (that's where that header is).

 1. Make sure you have Xcode installed.
-1. Install the command line tools:
+1. Install the command line tools by running `xcode-select --install`.
- - Xcode 5: run `xcode-select --install`.
- - Previous versions: in Xcode's Downloads Preferences, check that the Command Line Tools are installed. \
 1. Run `xcodebuild -showsdks`, which should show at least one SDK for OS X, iOS, and iOS Simulator.
 1. If that fails, delete the Xcode application and go to step 1.